freol35241/ltss/README.md

 | Primary key: | x | x |  |  |  |
 | Index: | x | x | x | x | x | |

-[Chunk size](https://docs.timescale.com/latest/using-timescaledb/hypertables#best-practices) of the hypertable is set to 1 month.
+[Chunk size](https://docs.timescale.com/latest/using-timescaledb/hypertables#best-practices) of the hypertable is configurable using the `chunk_time_interval` config option.
+It defaults to 2592000000000 microseconds (30 days).

 The location column is only populated for those states where ```latitude``` and ```longitude``` is part of the state attributes.